 The day of your procedure

-Once the day of your procedure has finally arrived, you should be feeling well prepared!
+Once the day of your breast enhancement procedure has finally arrived, you should be feeling well prepared!
 You should not eat or drink anything after midnight prior to your surgery and should leave the house with comfy clothes.
 Leave behind any jewelry or makeup.

 If you have any questions about how you can prepare for your breast augmentation procedure, Dr. Hall can provide you with more information.
 Contact our office to schedule your consultation.